Salzburg is just perfect for a weekend away. If you’re looking at where to stay in Salzburg, these are the best hotels for you!

 All the major tourist attractions in Salzburg are walkable.
 The majority of people stay in and around the Altstadt (the old town) in the city.
 This is where you’ll find Mozart’s birthplace, the Mirabell Gardens (where they filmed The Sound of Music) and Kapitelplatz (Chapter Square).

-Personally, I think Altstadt is where you’ll find some of the best places to stay in Salzburg.
+Personally, I think Altstadt is where you’ll find some of the best hotels in Salzburg.
 Saying that, there are some lovely hotels on the other side of the river which I’ll tell you about too.

 Heading from Mozart’s Museum to the top of Hohensalzburg Fortress only takes 15 minutes.
 You see, I told you it was a walkable city!

-I’ve been to Salzburg a couple of times now – once in winter for the Salzburg Christmas Market and once in summer.
+For me though, I’ve been to Salzburg a couple of times now.
+Once was in winter for the Salzburg Christmas Market and once in summer.
+I was amazing seeing the contrast that the seasons brought.
+Winter was so magical but I warn you, it is very cold.

-Both times I was in Salzburg for 3 days and I think this is the perfect amount of time to see some of the top tourist attractions and to get a feel for the city.
+Both times I spent 3 days in Salzburg and I think this is the perfect amount of time to really get a feel for the city.
+You can definitely tick off a loads of things to see and do in that amount of time.

-That means Salzburg is one of those cities perfect for a city break or a romantic weekend away.
+As it’s a small city and easy to get around, that makes Salzburg one of those cities perfect for a city break or a romantic weekend away.

-From 5-star hotels to boutique properties with luxury amenities, there is an abundance of accommodation options to choose from here in Salzburg.
-So you’ve got it, here are my top picks on where to stay in Salzburg.
+From little boutique hotels to 5* luxury resorts with incredible views, there is an abundance of accommodation options to choose from here in Salzburg.
+So you’ve got it, these are some of the best places to stay in Salzburg.

 To kick things off let’s start with one of the most luxurious hotels in Salzburg (don’t worry, they’re not all going to be this posh and expensive!)